- Student AffairsStudent Affairs

 - Improper articles and items, as referenced on the doors and in this manual, shall not be placed in storage areas.

 The Office of Environmental Health and Safety shall monitor these areas for code compliance and, when necessary, require the correction of noncompliant conditions, which are referenced above, at the expense of the residence hall or specific person(s).

 - Fines for improper placement of storage will start at $25 per item.
 If the storage area must be addressed by the Custodial Department, the cost for corrective actions will be charged to the residence hall or the individual(s) responsible.

 The inappropriate, intentional discharge of a biohazard, such as urine, fecal matter or other bodily fluid, is a significant health concern that is strictly prohibited on campus.
 Bodily fluid cleanup must be immediately addressed, as it is a public health issue.

 - Person(s) who intentionally discharge a bodily fluid into or on a surface that was not meant for that purpose, such as a floor or stair, will be referred to the Office of Student Affairs and appropriately fined.

 - Fines for particularly offensive behavior are $100 plus the cost of cleanup.

-- The presence of bugs, rodents and other pests is typically related to poor housekeeping practices, such as food left out or not disposing of waste.
+The presence of bugs, rodents and other pests is typically related to poor housekeeping practices, such as leaving food out or not disposing of waste.